SWOODA2464/my-first-website/README.md

 # my-first-website

+Author: Symphany Woodard
+Date:   08/12/2019
-My first website using Visual Studio Code and GitHub
+My first website using Visual Studio Code and GitHub.
+This is a work in progress.